Igal Talmi

-Igal Talmi (יגאל תלמי; born January 31, 1925) is an Israeli nuclear physicist.
+Igal Talmi (יגאל תלמי; 31 January 1925 – 4 February 2026) was an Israeli nuclear physicist.

-Biography
+Background

-Igal Talmi was born in 1925 in Kiev, Ukraine, then part of the Soviet Union.
+Igal Talmi was born on 31 January 1925 in Kiev, Ukraine, then part of the Soviet Union.
 His family immigrated to Mandate Palestine later that year and settled in Kfar Yehezkel.
 After graduating from Gymnasia Herzliya in Tel Aviv in 1942, he joined the Palmach.

 In 1947, Talmi completed his master's degree in physics at the Hebrew University of Jerusalem, writing his M.Sc. thesis under the guidance of Giulio Racah.
 In 1949, he earned his doctorate at the ETH Zurich in Switzerland under Wolfgang Pauli.
 From 1952 to 1954, he was a research fellow at Princeton University, where he worked with Eugene Wigner.

-Igal is married to Chana (Kivelewitz).
-They have two children: a son, Prof. Yoav P. Talmi, M.D., a head and neck neurosurgeon; and a daughter, Prof. Tamar Dayan, a zoologist who is married to General (Aluf) Uzi Dayan.
+Igal was married to Chana (Kivelewitz).
+They had two children: a son, Prof. Yoav P. Talmi, M.D., a head and neck neurosurgeon; and a daughter, Prof. Tamar Dayan, a zoologist who is married to General (Aluf) Uzi Dayan.
+Igal Talmi died on 4 February 2026, at the age of 101.

 Scientific career

 In 1954, Talmi joined the Weizmann Institute of Science where he became Professor of Physics in 1958.
 Talmi was one of the founders of the Department of Nuclear Physics at the Weizmann Institute.
 He served as the Head of the Nuclear Physics Department (1967–1976), and the Dean of the Faculty of Physics (1970–1984).
 Talmi spent sabbatical years at Princeton, Stanford, Massachusetts Institute of Technology (MIT), Yale and other universities as a visiting professor.

-Talmi has been a member of the Israel Academy of Sciences and Humanities since 1963, and was the Chairman of the Division of Sciences in from 1974 to 1980.
+Talmi was a member of the Israel Academy of Sciences and Humanities from 1963, and was the Chairman of the Division of Sciences from 1974 to 1980.
 He also served on the Israel Atomic Energy Commission.

 In addition to his influential papers and conference talks, Talmi also wrote two books that served as guides and companions to generations of nuclear structure theorists.
 The first, written with the late Amos de-Shalit, was a veritable bible of shell theory and the second, written some 30 years later, continued the tradition of being an exhaustive compendium of relevant results and derivations.